BHUVANESH-uay/Marker-Detection-For-Autonomous-Landing-Of-UAV/README.md

-# Marker Detection For Autonomous Landing Of UAV's
+# Marker Detection For Autonomous Landing Of UAVs

 # Overview
 This project is dedicated to creating a reliable marker detection system for the autonomous landing of Unmanned Aerial Vehicles (UAVs).
 By leveraging advanced deep learning models, particularly YOLOv5, the system is designed to recognize markers in scenes captured by drones flying at various altitudes.
 The primary objective is to improve the accuracy of autonomous landings, especially in situations where GPS signals are weak or unavailable.